Ttesori/100-days/README.md

 - Completed 5 Codewars kata - wanted to ease back into the coding groove and 8kyus are the perfect way to do it 😂

+## 1/3/2021 (Day 2)

+- Completed more kata and started reviewing Javascript with Scrimba.

 # Round 1

 ## 9/10/2021 (Day 100)